Thomas Edward Campbell

-Thomas Edward Campbell (January 18, 1878 – March 1, 1944) was the second governor of the state of Arizona, United States.
+Thomas Edward Campbell (January 18, 1878 – March 1, 1944) was the second governor of the state of Arizona in the United States.
 He was the first Republican and first native-born governor elected after Arizona achieved statehood in 1912.

-In 1917, he was declared the governor of Arizona in a disputed gubernatorial election but the decision was later overturned by the courts, who awarded the election to George W. P. Hunt.
-Campbell ran for governor again and won two terms, serving 1919–1923.
-He died in 1944.
+In 1917, he was declared the governor of Arizona in a disputed gubernatorial election, but the decision was later overturned by the courts, who awarded the election to George W. P. Hunt.
+Campbell ran for governor again and won two terms, serving from 1919 to 1923.
 He played instrumental roles in the drafting of Arizona's tax and revenue laws and adoption of the Colorado River Compact that allocated water rights among the western states.
+Campbell died in 1944.

 Early years

 Born in 1878 in Prescott, Arizona, to Daniel E. "Dashing Dan" and Eliza (Flynn) Campbell, who came to Fort Whipple, Arizona Territory, in 1873 where Daniel worked until 1887.
 Campbell was the first graduate of Prescott High School in 1893.
 Over six feet tall, he was a star athlete on the Prescott football team.
 He attended St. Mary's College of California in Oakland where he studied geology, but did not receive a degree.

 In 1898, he became assistant postmaster of Prescott, attempted to enlist in the Spanish–American War (his mother thought him too young and nixed the plan), and soon moved to Jerome, Arizona becoming its assistant postmaster.
 President Roosevelt appointed him postmaster of Jerome, serving 1902–1906.
 In June 1900 he married Eleanor Gayle Allen whose father was co-superintendent of the rich United Verde Copper Company, Jerome.

 During the 1890s through the 1910s, Tom Campbell also managed mines in Jerome and south of Prescott, none of them proved to be bonanzas.
 He became a respected mining engineer and mine manager, and, until dedicating himself to a political career, did consultant work across the desert Southwest.
 Miner Frank Crampton, in his reminiscence Deep Enough, provides a rare glimpse of work in small mining operations of the period, including Campbell's Big Stick, Copper Belt, and other mine operations.

 In 1900, Campbell was elected to the Arizona Territorial Legislature introducing bills to create the separate county of Verde with Jerome as seat, and another mandating an eight-hour workday.
 Both failed.
 Campbell was appointed Yavapai County Tax Assessor in 1907 and held that post until 1914 when he was elected Arizona State Tax Commissioner.